sjkchang/Cloze/README.md

 Cloze, a productivity webapp, (travis ci says failing, but tests pass if you run pytest in cmd line) [![Build Status](https://travis-ci.com/sjkchang/vigilant-waffle.svg?branch=master)](https://travis-ci.com/sjkchang/vigilant-waffle)
 ## How to Run
-To run the project, run the run.py file with python 2.7, the go to http://localhost:5000 (pip Install any imports that you do not already have on your system)
+To run the project, run the run.py file with python 2.7, the go to http://localhost:5000 (pip Install any imports that you do not already have on your system) If you try to run on python 3 you will get an error cannont convert byte to json, install simplejson to fix this.

 ### Feature #1 Register
 Registers user into the database, with their username, email, and password